 Assault Weapons (so-called): some regulation will be allowed, but no more than other rifles, and certainly no ban will be survive; these are actually very common weapons, even in California, and extremely appropriate for self-defense.
 Ask Kyle Rittenhouse.

 California CCW: I am hopeful that Charles Nichols’ lawsuit will result in invalidation of California’s open carry prohibition.
 Once that happens, California legislators will do everything they can to make CCW easy, because they do not want to see people carrying openly.
 This is exactly what happened in Ohio years ago.
 But right now we still have a problem with California’s CCW law.
 Even though the AG published a memo discarding the good cause requirement, it appears from that memo they will try to use the good moral character requirement to frustrate issuance and at least make the process more difficult.
+[See my rebuttal to Bonta’s memo here.]
 This will not fly — one way or another, the latter requirement will be stricken as it does not “contain only ‘narrow, objective, and definite standards’ guiding licensing officials, …, rather than requiring the ‘appraisal of facts, the exercise of judgment, and the formation of an opinion'” and based on how enthusiastically the AG urges issuing agencies to use the good moral character requirement, it seems the AG has not thoroughly reviewed Thomas’ opinion:

 To be clear, nothing in our analysis should be interpreted to suggest the unconstitutionality of the 43 States’ “shall-issue” licensing regimes, under which “a general desire for self-defense is sufficient to obtain a [permit].” … Because these licensing regimes do not require applicants to show an atypical need for armed self-defense, they do not necessarily prevent “law-abiding, responsible citizens” from exercising their Second Amendment right to public carry. … Rather, it appears that these shall-issue regimes, which often require applicants to undergo a background check or pass a firearms safety course, are designed to ensure only that those bearing arms in the jurisdiction are, in fact, “law-abiding, responsible citizens.” … And they likewise appear to contain only “narrow, objective, and definite standards” guiding licensing officials, …, rather than requiring the “appraisal of facts, the exercise of judgment, and the formation of an opinion,” …—features that typify proper-cause standards like New York’s.
 That said, because any permitting scheme can be put toward abusive ends, we do not rule out constitutional challenges to shall-issue regimes where, for example, lengthy wait times in processing license applications or exorbitant fees deny ordinary citizens their right to public carry.